Paris Davis: Later life

-At Fort Belvoir, Virginia on 13 SEP 2024, Military Intelligence Corps Association (MICA) Potomac Chapter members were honored to have Colonel (US Army Ret.)
-Paris D. Davis, Congressional Medal of Honor recipient as their special guest.
-As coordinated by leadership with MICA National HQ COL (USA Ret.)
-Charles Atkins, Ft.
-Huachuca, MICA Potomac Chapter President, Major General (USA Ret.)
-Gregg C. Potter presented The Knowlton Award to Colonel Davis, witnessed by over 200 participants.
-The Knowlton Award was particularly appropriate for COL Davis, himself a highly decorated Army Ranger and Special Forces Officer, who “epitomizes the individual professionalism, bravery, patriotism, distinguished service and exemplary dedication to duty and country” upon which the Knowlton Award is based.
-The Knowlton Award recognizes the exceptional service of MI Corps hero LTC Thomas Knowlton, Commander of the first US Army unit dedicated to hazardous Intelligence and Reconnaissance functions – the Continental Army’s Knowlton’s Rangers.
+At Fort Belvoir, Virginia on 13 SEP 2024, Military Intelligence Corps Association (MICA) Potomac Chapter members received Davis as their special guest.
+As coordinated by leadership with MICA National HQ, Colonel Charles Atkins, Ft.
+Huachuca, and MICA Potomac Chapter President, Major General Gregg C. Potter presented the Knowlton Award to Colonel Davis.
+The Knowlton Award was awarded to Davis, himself a highly decorated Army Ranger and Special Forces Officer, for “epitomiz[ing] the individual professionalism, bravery, patriotism, distinguished service and exemplary dedication to duty and country” upon which the Knowlton Award is based.
+The Knowlton Award recognizes the exceptional service of MI Corps hero Lieutenant Thomas Knowlton, commander of the first US Army unit dedicated to hazardous Intelligence and Reconnaissance functions – the Continental Army’s Knowlton’s Rangers.

 On 14 June 2025 Davis, along with five other Medal of Honor recipients, participated in military, White House and Congressional Medal of Honor Society events commemorating the 250th anniversary of the U.S. Army and Flag Day.

 On 17 June 2025 an autobiography of Davis was published by St. Martin's Press.
 The book is titled "Every Weapon I Had: A Vietnam Vet's Long Road to the Medal of Honor."
 By Paris Davis with Theo Emery.
 It covers the author's early life, joining the US Army, volunteering for Airborne training and Special Forces qualification, his deployments to the Republic of Vietnam, and his experiences following the war, up to the moment he was awarded the Medal of Honor in 2023.